b0mbays/continuously_casting_dashboards/README.md

     "<Display_Name": #Required: Display name of your device.
 Find this under device settings -> Information -> Device Name
         dashboard_url: "<Dashboard_URL>" #Required: Dashboard URL to be casted
         dashboard_state_name: "Dummy" #Optional: The default is "Dummy".
 This is the "state name" that your chromecast device has when a dashboard is "active".
-    "<Display_Name": #You can then add more devices repeating the above format
+    "<Display_Name":
         dashboard_url: "<Dashboard_URL>"
-        dashboard_state_name: "Dummy" #Optional: The default is "Dummy"
+        dashboard_state_name: "Dummy"

+    #You can then add more devices repeating the above format

     # Examples:
     # "Office display":